 3. AI in Remote Patient Monitoring

-Early interventions, less hospital stays, and more individualised care—like modifying immunosuppressive dosages after transplantation—are made possible by this proactive strategy, which also gives patients useful information.
+Early interventions, fewer hospital stays, and more individualised care—like modifying immunosuppressive dosages after transplantation—are made possible by this proactive strategy, which also gives patients useful information.

 While issues like algorithmic bias and data privacy still exist, the combination of AI and telehealth holds promise for precision, equitable medicine that turns reactive care into a smooth, preventive system that operates in the background of everyday life.